piellardj/reaction-diffusion-webgl/README.md

 This also prevents me from using a little trick to make the blurring part cheaper.
 The bluring is currently performed by applying a 3x3 kernel, which means 9 texture fetches.
 A common technique to make that faster is to take advantage of the linear interpolation performed by the GPU, in order to go down to only 5 fetches.
 However because the values are stored in 2 channels, this leads to numerical imprecisions, which are fine for displaying but unsuited for the computing part.

+Another optimisation for the tricolor mode would be to use the `WEBGL_draw_buffers` extension to allow the fragment shader to write to all 3 textures (red, green, blue) at once.
+This would reduce by 3 the number of uniforms binding, of calls to `gl.draw`, and of texture fetches in the shader.

 ## Image mode
 In image mode, the feed and kill rates are not uniform, they vary locally based on the source image.
 They are interpolated between 2 presets, for white and black:
 ![Illustration of interpolation values](src/readme/interpolation.png)